JF-Lalonde/palpit8/README.md

 Palpit8 is a clone of Twitch.tv that analyzes chatroom data of gamer streams through the Watson Tone Analyzer and returns real-time visualization of the mood of a chatroom.

+**The mood visualization is currently not working on Heroku.
+Project currently being migrated to AWS to fix this problem by implementing S3.**

+This project was created by a team of 5 student over a period of two weeks.
+Major contributions were as follows:
+@JF-Lalonde

 ## Environment Setup: